 We were very selective in contacting but a very few producers to visit during our trip to Bordeaux.
 As is customary, as we have learned from many trips to wine regions, we focused on but one appellation or growing region for the trip.

-We're holding bottles of son Alec's 1990 birthyear that we'll most assuredly celebrate with him, family and friends as part of his wedding festivities in the coming year.
+We're holding a case plus several bottles of son Alec's 1990 birth year release that we'll most assuredly celebrate with him, family and friends as part of his wedding festivities in the coming year.
+We opened one upon our return to see how it is aging and it was spectacular.
+We several more opon our return at auction to supplement our holdings.

 Las Cases is one of the oldest and most noble Medoc estates dating back to Domaine de Léoville in the 17th century when it was owned by some of the wealthiest and most influential noble French families before it was acquired by the Las Cases family.
 The estate was split up between 1826 and 1840 as a result of the French Revolution creating Château Léoville Las Cases due to the ancestral birthright, from 3/5 of the original estate and the heart of the domain.